Danek309044/censored-highcontrast-web/README.md

-# hewol.hc.github.io
+# /Censored/
-High Contrast version of Hewol Website
+High Contrast version of /Censored/ Website
+Made by Danek309044